david-schmidt/apple-iii-cffa3000-driver/README.md

 ## Building

-Building requires a python interpreter in order to do the System Configuration Program (SCP) duties and [ca65](https://github.com/cc65/cc65) in order to do the assembling.
+Building requires a python interpreter in order to do the System Configuration Program (SCP) duties as delivered from Rob Justice's [a3driverutil project](https://github.com/robjustice/a3driverutil) and [ca65](https://github.com/cc65/cc65) in order to do the assembling and linking.